shIvam1911-c0de/Cabify/README.md

-# 🚖 Cabify - Online Cab Booking App
+# 🚖 Cabify - Online Cab Booking Plateform

 An online cab booking application built with the MERN Stack.
 Users can book cabs in real-time, track rides, view booking history, and manage profiles — all with a clean and responsive UI.